codeforkjeff/S275_ETL/README.md

 This will start a postgres database and run the entire elt process, including downloading the database files from the OSPI website, loading them into the database, and running all the transforms.

+sqlite is also supported.
+Change the `DATABASE` build argument in `docker-compose.yml`

 You'll know it's ready when you see the message "ELT is finished, starting documentation server" on the console.
 You can now use a SQL client to connect to the "s275" database on localhost, with "s275" as the username and password.
 You can also view the browser-based documentation